 The addresses provided by the Publisher or published in books are copyrighted.
 They may not be reproduced, propagated and applied for multiple addressing on labels, or stored and used, without the prior consent of the Publisher.

 The LIGHT or FULL license (bus addresses), as well as the YEAR license (all other address groups) are limited to one year against payment of the applicable address price; the STANDARD and ONE-OFF license (bus addresses and all other address groups), as well as the adhesive labels are each limited to one mailing.
-Licence-violating use obliges the user to payment of 10 times the address price current at the time of the violation.
+Licence-violating use obliges the user to payment of 10 times the address price current at the time of the violation of all in our database included bus addresses.
 Monitoring is carried out by means of control addresses.

 The Publisher obtains, maintains and selects the addresses offered by him with the industry-standard care.
 However, the addresses provided by the contractor are subject to a constant change processes.
 Consequently, the addresses delivered to the contractor cannot always be entirely accurate or error-free.
 A standard margin of error of up to 5% on the supplied addresses cannot be ruled out, which is why the Publisher assumes no liability for the correctness of the addresses provided or information or the assignment of information to customer data records.
 In this respect, there is no defect of addresses and no claim for damages, replacement or reduction.